 Partly for cathartic reasons, partly for educational ones (feel free to subtly share this with any friends who are guilty of one or two of the misdemeanours below!) and partly to remind myself to improve my own gaming behaviour (as I’ve ticked off most of the below in my time!)
 I’ve compiled this list of specific things that players do which the game could really do without.

 So without further ado, let’s take a look.
 Which of these bad gaming etiquette traits are you guilty of?

 10+ Things Annoying Players Do in D&D

 1. Control Familiars, Pets, Steeds, Henchmen

 For many it’s one of Dungeons & Dragons most loved spells, but my number one pet peeve in the game is the Find Familiar spell as it’s a massive time sink, especially in the hands of someone who constantly abuses it.
 Much of D&D is waiting for your fellow party members to act, and that’s fine, but when someone’s turn consistently takes twice as long to act because they are commanding their pet hawk / bat / cat / guinea pig / woodlouse to perform some additional task I start to think how much better this adventure would be without the animal in question.
 Familiars also are also a massive cop out for most adventurers, allowing parties to scout way too easily, possibly infringing on the Rogue’s role (see point 3. below) and perform a host of minor tasks without character involvement or risk.
 Worse still than familiars however are creatures that PCs control that get an attack.
 Do I really want to spend my precious Sunday afternoons watching someone roll dice to see if their warhorse or henchman scores a crappy hit?
-Unless it’s a solo campaign, no player should try to control anything other than his player… and no DM should allow otherwise.
+Unless it’s a solo campaign, I really think the game is much better when players control nothing other than their players…

 2. Start A Fight At Every Opportunity